odoo/documentation/ecommerce/shopper_experience/payment_acquirer.rst

   need to authorize it from the acquirer interface.

 * *Authorized*: the payment has been authorized but not yet captured.
-  In Odoo, the order is already confirmed.
-Once the delivery done, you can capture the amount from the acquirer interface (or from Odoo if you use Authorize.net).
+  In Twenty20, the order is already confirmed.
+Once the delivery done, you can capture the amount from the acquirer interface (or from Twenty20 if you use Authorize.net).

 * *Done*: the payment is authorized and captured.
 The order has been confirmed.